MLB Odds Movers: Today’s Line Movement & Most Likely Outcomes

 Hits Allowed — how many hits the starting pitcher will give up.

-All twelve categories appear on the Most Likely tab.
-The Movers tab shows the same categories but ranks each by absolute probability shift today, surfacing the markets where the action is most concentrated.
+All eleven categories appear on the Most Likely tab.
+The Movers tab shows the same categories but ranks them by the absolute probability of a shift today, surfacing the markets where the action is most concentrated.

 How Often the Data Updates